You might have noticed: marijuana caused me problems. It led to my arrest in Yosemite. Before that, the summer camp banned me because of it.

 I knew the ranger.
 A pretty young woman, she’d been kind to me.
 I’d found her blond-haired, gun-toting image beguiling.
 But she was frowning now.
 The thefts weren’t her beef; what pissed her off was our smoldering fire pit.
 I tried to convince her we’d doused the fire, so a buried ember must have reignited it.
 She waved away the lie and let the others take over.

 The retired cop took me aside.
 He was a big, stern guy with a brown mustache the size of a squirrel’s tail.
-I tried to suppress a tremble as he confronted me.
-He seemed plenty angry but said he wasn’t going to press charges.
-He also told me the other cops had decided not to arrest me for receiving stolen goods from the store.
-No one thought I was innocent, but they weren’t going to make a big deal out of my role in the mess.
+I tried not to tremble as he confronted me.
+I felt mad at myself: why aren’t I tougher than this?
+The owner of the steaks seemed plenty angry about having been deprived of them, but he told me the other cops had decided not to arrest me for receiving stolen goods from the store.
+So he himself wasn’t going to press charges.
+Everyone knew I was guilty, but they weren’t going to pursue my role in the thefts.
 I’d be taken to Juvenile Hall as a ‘minor out of control’.
 I was getting off easy.

-Déja vu.
-As I learned about my relative good fortune, I glanced over at Rick.
+These days, we’d say this wasn’t a lucky break; it was privilege.
+I was a white teenaged boy from a wealthy neighborhood.
+As I learned about my relative good fortune, I glanced over at Rick, the young adult with no fixed address.
 Handcuffed and kneeling in the dirt, he wore a bleak expression.
 We were only in this mess because I’d insisted on waiting for package of pot from my sister, a package that never came.
 My behavior had contributed—in a big way—to his arrest.
 It was hard to avoid the parallel with the trouble I’d caused Brad back in Yosemite.
-I felt a vague discomfort, which I’d later recognize as shame trying to get my attention.
+I felt raw discomfort, which I’d later recognize as shame trying to get my attention.

 The uniforms pulled Rick up and walked him down the trail.
 One led and one followed, gripping a cuffed arm from the back.
 The cop up front carried his pack, holding it by a shoulder strap, like an unbalanced suitcase.
 I was allowed to don my own.
 The ranger hiked ahead while the retired policeman followed me closely from behind.
 As we exited the site, I noticed Rick’s walking stick leaning against a tree.
 It looked more like a club than an aid for walking, but it was important to him.
 He’d carved it with abstract designs and often fondled it as we sat in camp.
 I asked the ranger to carry it down for him.
-She hesitated, then picked it up.
+She hesitated, recognizing it as a crude weapon, then picked it up and brought it along.